Phoebe and Her Unicorn by Dana Simpson for February 25, 2020

 25. Smokey stover

-sjsczurek about 4 years ago
+sjsczurek over 4 years ago

 I remember once my brother got hold of some black-and-white comics (if that’s the word) called “Creepy.”
 It had stories about ghouls, vampires, macabre things.
 I had already seen it, but my dad took one look inside the cover, said “This isn’t for my kids” and threw it in the trash.
 We didn’t see much of those things afterwards.